Back to the guides

 Record yourself in a real conversation (with permission) or record your side of a phone call.
 Listen back with a specific ear: Where did you start circling?
 Where did you lose the thread?
 Where did you keep going past the point?

-Can You Measure Conciseness?
+Can You Track Conciseness?

 The Short Version (Appropriately)